Dib21/CLASSIFICATION_TASKS/README.md

 # CLASSIFICATION_TASKS
 This machine learning-oriented model aims to train a classifier through an explicit training process using MLPC, an artificial neural network.
+The dataset I chose is “Hello-SimpleAI/HC3,” consisting of a text containing the ‘questions’ and other labels that are the “answers” given by artificial intelligence, in this case ChatGPT, and humans.
+The task is to predict whether the model is able to understand whether the answer comes from AI or a human being.